By Samuel Sprague

 State and Local Public Policy Major, College of Humanities and Social Sciences

-To learn more about how Grand Canyon University places an emphasis on personal and academic enrichment, visit our website or use the Request More Information button on this page.
+Grand Canyon University places an emphasis on personal and academic enrichment.
+If you are interested in learning more about all GCU’s campus has to offer, visit our website or click the Request More Information button on this page.